mlange-42/chrono-photo/README.md

 Finding the best options for pixel selection, as well as an outlier threshold that fits the noise in the input images, may require some trial and error.

-In addition to inspection of the produced image, use option `--outlier-output <path>` to write a black-and-white image showing which pixels were filled based on outliers (white), and which were not (black).
+In addition to inspection of the produced image, use option `--blend-output <path>` to write a greyscale image showing which pixels were filled based on outliers (greyscale blend value), and which were not (black).

-If there are black pixels inside the moving object(s), the outlier threshold should be decreased.
+If there are black pixels inside the moving object(s), the outlier threshold(s) should be decreased.
-On the other hand, if there are white pixels outside the moving object(s), the threshold should be increased (may happen due to too much image noise, an insufficiently steady camera, or due to motion in the background).
+On the other hand, if there are white or grey pixels outside the moving object(s), the threshold(s) should be increased (may happen due to too much image noise, an insufficiently steady camera, or due to motion in the background).

 ### Technical realization